-The, “how can I make a little extra cash now” is one I asked myself earlier this year because I wanted to put extra cash into our household ISAs.
+The, “how can I make a little extra cash now” question is one I asked myself quite recently because I wanted to put extra cash into our household ISAs.
 There are a few things you can do to boost your cash now:

 1. Working extra shifts / locum shifts

 My mother-in-law says this is not a great idea because being a nurse is hard enough work, as it is.
-I agree that it is very demanding work but one of the great qualities of working at the front line of medical services is that you can actually make more money by working more hours, even temporarily.
-Some jobs don’t have such opportunities, you’re paid a fixed salary and that’s it.
-Overtime is uncompensated or compensated as time back.
+I agree that it is very demanding work but one of the great features of working at the front line of medical services is that you can actually make more money by working more hours, even temporarily.
+Some jobs don’t offer opportunities to earn more by working more, you’re paid a fixed annual salary and that’s it - no overtime.
+Overtime either goes uncompensated or is compensated as time back in lieu.

 If you want to really juice up your income you can even look at things like working a 4-day week in your regular NHS job (your NHS pension would therefore be lower) and work for a locum agency on the 5th day.
 The advantage with this strategy is that you will boost your income without working more hours because the hourly rate is higher as a locum nurse.
 If the extra income is invested wisely it could more than make up for the lower NHS pension.